 James A. Stubblebine, "The Italian Heritage", The Burlington Magazine (August 1967), Vol. 109, No. 773, pp. 487-488, repr. as fig. 67

 "Recent Acquistions", Fogg Art Museum Newsletter, Vol. 10, No. 3, March 1973, repr.

 Helen Cooksey, "'Madonna and Child in a Landscape' by Girolamo Mazzola-Bedoli", Fogg Art Museum Annual Report 1972-1974 (1974), pp. 58-66, pp. 58-66, fig. 1

 Sydney J. Freedberg, "Lorenzo Lotto to Nicolas Poussin", Apollo (May 1978), vol. 107, no. 195, pp. 389-397, p.
 392, repr. p.
 391 as fig. 6

 Ann Milstein Guite, The Paintings of Girolamo Mazzola Bedoli, Garland Publishing, Inc. (New York, 1978), pp. 50-51

-Kristin A. Mortimer, Harvard University Art Museums: A Guide to the Collections, Harvard University Art Museums/Abbeville Press (Cambridge, MA; New York, NY, 1985), no. 175, p.
+Kristin A. Mortimer and William G. Klingelhofer, Harvard University Art Museums: A Guide to the Collections, Harvard University Art Museums and Abbeville Press (Cambridge and New York, 1986), no. 175, p.
 154, repr.

 Edgar Peters Bowron, European Paintings Before 1900 in the Fogg Art Museum: A Summary Catalogue including Paintings in the Busch-Reisinger Museum, Harvard University Art Museums (Cambridge, MA, 1990)